 Did that have conflict?
 Delete, try again.
 Maybe more suspense here?
 Or maybe here?
 Delete.
 How many words have I written today?

 Jerry Jenkins also says that in editing you need to cut out the obvious.
 “He crossed his arms over his chest.”
 Where else does one cross their arms?
 Jerry asks.
 Write seven words delete three.
 Going nowhere fast.
 “She stomped her foot on the floor.”
-As apposed to stomping on the ceiling?
+As opposed to stomping on the ceiling?
 Delete three more.

 Jerry also says to not bore the reader with “On-the-Nose writing.”
 A writer’s propensity is to explain every action.
 “She rose early in the morning, yawned, stretched and slid her feet out of the warm covers.
 The icy floor made her toes tingle as she pulled her jeans from the top dresser drawer and her favorite green silk blouse from a hanger.
 The satiny fabric caressed her skin as she slid in her right arm then her left and buttoned each tiny button.”
 Yawn.
 “The cold floor bit at her toes as she dressed in her favorite silk blouse.”
 Tighter, better, and oh yeah, minus forty-nine words.
 Yikes, no wonder I was struggling to reach my goal each day.